Magnus Broadheads Review | (Buzzcut and Black Hornet battle)

 The penetration was very impressive; 9 inches and 9-1/4 inches.
 The Stinger penetrated just slightly better than did the Black Hornet.

 And then through steel, both of them held up extremely well through the steel plate and kept their edge through five shots.

 Final Thoughts and Score Cards on Stinger Buzzcut and Black Hornet

 So, I would just say that overall, both of these broadheads are winners.
 If you’re going to choose one or the other, I would say if you have a lighter setup, where you’re shooting less kinetic energy and less momentum, then maybe you want to go with the Stinger.
 It has a smaller cut.
 It’s going to be prone to penetrate a little bit more deeply.

-If you have a heavier setup and you’re looking for that extra cut, you’re getting an extra 1/8-inch cut in both directions with the bleeders and the main blades in the Black Hornet.
+If you have a heavier setup that produces more KE, and you’re looking for that extra cut, you’re getting an extra 1/8-inch cut in both directions with the bleeders and the main blades in the Black Hornet.
 They are also much thicker blades.
 So, they should be less prone to bend if they hit a heavy bone.

 These are both great heads for my purposes.
 But, if I’m taking one out in the deer woods, it’s going to be the Black Hornet.